ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 The toolchain will build your application and deploy it to the cluster.

-1. Once the pipeline is created, click the pipeline under **Delivery Pipelines**.
+1. Once the pipeline is created, click the pipeline named **ci-pipeline** under **Delivery Pipelines**.
-1. After the DEPLOY stage passes, click on **View logs and history** to see the logs.
+1. After the all the steps pass, click to expand the **deploy-to-kubernetes** step and click on **execute** to see its log.
-1. Visit the URL displayed to access the application (`http://worker-public-ip:portnumber/`).
+1. Scroll to the bottom of the log and visit the URL displayed to access the application (`http://worker-public-ip:portnumber/`).
    ![Screenshot showing how to find the IP address](images/solution21/Logs.png)

 ## Modify the application and deploy the updates